aglucky/JewelDuel/README.md

 Method 2: Using a Text editor or IDE
 1. Open the downloaded project folder with any text editor/ide that supports python
 2. Run `main.py`

+## Rules

+To play Jewel Duel, each player starts by choosing an in-game name for themselves.
+This name will be used prompt the turn player to move as well as to eventually congratulate the victor of the duel.
+Then, each player takes turns selecting 2 gems to swap.
+This is done through typing in the alphanumeric coordinate of each gem you would like to swap when prompted.
+If a player connects 3 gems in a row,  the gems disapear, causing any gems above to fall down and new gems to be spawned at the top of the board.
+If a player connects 4 gems in a row, the same effect will occur with the addition of a special gem spawning for the turn player.
+Once a player connects 3 of their special gems together, they will win the duel.

+## Improvements on Initial Instructions

+The main improvent I made was redesign the game to be played by two players.
+I persoanlly find the game Bejewled a bit bland so I wanted to try and spice it up by adding a pvp aspect to it.
+I also decided to allow 5 different types of non special gems into the game instead of three.
+This was to prevent matches from becoming too comman while also adding an aspect of skill to the game.

 ## Libraries Used